-Cloud Computing can be provided through different

-models according to the abstraction level and the complexity of the underlying services.
+Cloud Computing can be provided through different models according to the abstraction level and the complexity of the underlying services.
 The three standard models according to NIST are:

-- INFRASTRUCTURE AS A SERVICE (IAAS): The basic category of Cloud Computing.
+- Infrastructure as a service (laaS): The basic category of Cloud Computing.
 Users rent servers, networking hardware, storage devices and operating systems and configure them to provide business value.
-Users are responsible for system configuration, operating system updates and vulnerability eliminations. - PLATFORM AS A SERVICE (PAAS): Ideal for developers who want to quickly deploy a web application without having to setup servers, operating systems and networking, as they are already configured.
-In other words, PaaS is an environment created on-demand for developing, delivering and administering web applications. - SOFTWARE AS A SERVICE (SAAS): Here the whole application lifecycle, as well as the underlying infrastructure, the configuration and administration tasks, are performed by the cloud provider.
+Users are responsible for system configuration, operating system updates and vulnerability eliminations. - Platform as a service (PaaS): Ideal for developers who want to quickly deploy a web application without having to setup servers, operating systems and networking, as they are already configured.
+In other words, PaaS is an environment created ondemand for developing, delivering and administering web applications. - Software as a service (SaaS): Here the whole application lifecycle, as well as the underlying infrastructure, the configuration and administration tasks, are performed by the cloud provider.
 Users interact with the application through a web browser or mobile device.